 Dyslexia and ADHD are prevalent in my family, with multiple diagnoses of both in my immediate and extended family.
 This, combined with my experience teaching English and reading for the Kennedy Krieger Institute and Baltimore County Public Schools, instilled in me a passion for working with beginning and struggling readers.
 In my view, the ability to read is an essential life skill which no one should be denied.

 I received my Masters of Teaching in Special Education from Goucher College and am trained in the Orton Gillingham Approach to reading instruction.
-Currently, I am working towards the Associate Level Certification from the Academy of Orton-Gillingham Practitioners and Educators (AOGPE).
+Currently, I am certified at the Associate Level from the Orton-Gillingham Academy (AOGPE) and am working towards Certified Level certification.
 I am also a member of the International Dyslexia Association (IDA).